 Plant-Based Diet Protein Sources

 Wondering where on earth you’ll get your protein?
-With the average recommended daily intake of protein at 46 grams a day this is a common concern.
-But with the right plan, a plant-based diet can provide you with all of the protein and nutrients you need!
-The key is selecting the right plant-based foods so you can make sure you get the proper amount.
-Here are a few of the best plant-based protein food sources along with the amount of protein per serving.
+(FYI: The recommended amount is 46 grams per day:) The key is selecting the right plant-based foods so you can make sure you get the proper amount.
+Here are a few of the best sources of plant-based protein.
 A couple of these may be new to you (Natto???), so I included a very brief description to the side:)

 Ready to find out if the whole food, plant-based lifestyle is right for you?
 Here are some of the most delicious, protein-filled plant-based recipes for beginners for breakfast, lunch, and dinner!